SchlenkR/applied_fsharp_challenge/artikel/3 - Composing stateless processing functions.md

 So, curryin can also be seen as a way of providing "factories for other functions".
 And it is important that we design our "factory functions" in a way that all parameters come first, then followed by the input value to have a float->float function at the end.
 When things get more complex in the following section, the technique of factory functions will help us a lot.

+3)
-3) Erklären; Blockschaltbild.
+Erklären; Blockschaltbild.
 This is nice, because it is just a "Bauanleitung" for a signal flow.
 Which means: We don't have to care about evaluating things.
 And we do not have to specify an "i" (input) explicitly; this "ergibt sich" from the composition itself.

 [TODO: Depending on the character of the circuit, we will use a mix of all 4 forms.]

-### Parallel Composition (TODO: Stimmt das?)
+### Parallel Composition (Branch and Merge)

 TODO: Parallel doesn't (necessarily) mean parallel execution.
 This can be, but doesn't have to be.